alphaprinz/noobaa-core/docs/NooBaaNonContainerized/NooBaaCLI.md

 #### Flags -
 - `name` (Required)
     - Type: String
-    - Description: If deleting a root account, specifies the name of the bucket to be deleted.
+    - Description: If deleting a root account, specifies the name of the account to be deleted.
-    If deleting an iam account, specifies the name of the root account the iam account belongs to.
+    If deleting an IAM account, specifies the name of the root account the IAM account belongs to.

 - `iam_name`
     - Type: String
-    - Description: If deleting an iam account, specifies the name of the iam account the be deleted.
+    - Description: If deleting an IAM account, specifies the name of the IAM account the be deleted.

 - `anonymous`
     - Type: Boolean